 NIBTS underwent a successful inspection by the MHRA in the summer of 2019.
-A follow up audit is anticipated in 2021 in keeping with the standard two year inspection cycle.
+A follow up audit is due but has been delayed by MHRA in response to the COVID pandemic.

 In addition, following the UKAS audit of NIBTS diagnostic screening laboratories in January 2021, the auditors recommended continuing accreditation of NIBTS to ISO 15189.